 Key benefits/impact for EOSC

-- Resources from the e-Infrastructures and cluster communities as horizontal resources addressing multiple domains (such as data processing, storage and archiving, data management, data transfer and visualisation)
+- Resources from e-Infrastructures and cluster communities, as horizontal resources, addressing multiple domains (such as data processing, storage and archiving, data management, data transfer and visualisation)

 - Thematic resources made available through the ESFRI Science Cluster projects and other communities

-- The ability for researchers to discover, store, transfer, process, analyse, visualise, anonymise, etc., data on the basis of resources made available through EOSC.
+Ultimately, researchers will be able to discover, store, transfer, process, analyse, visualise, anonymise, etc., data on the basis of resources made available through EOSC.